Transformosa/bimU.io.Docs/docs/viewer/navigate-using-web-viewer.md

 - **Zoom to Fit:** This tool fits the entire model into the current viewport.
 It is particularly useful when you get lost in the 3D scene.
 - **Zoom to Selection:** This tool fits the selected elements into the current viewport to focus on them.
 You can use this tool if a target is too far or too close to zoom.
-- **Open Viewpoint:** This tool opens the current camera viewpoint in BIM software.
+- **Set Viewpoint:** This tool sets the current camera viewpoint from/to BIM software.
 See more details [here](#open-viewpoint-in-bim-software).

-!!! warning "You must have bimU.io Launcher installed to open a viewpoint in BIM software."
+!!! warning "You must have bimU.io Launcher installed to set a viewpoint from/to BIM software."

 - **Rotate View:** This tool can view your model from all sides of the bounding box, including top, bottom, front, back, left, and right.